tarushii-g/tarushii-g.github.io/_posts/2025-11-29-lora-training.md

 This analysis also sparks a cool idea: instead of forcing $A$ to evolve into the top right singular vector of $G$, what if you just initialize it so?
 You can calculate the SVD from the first step of finetuning, and then reinitialize $A$ to the top right singular vector.

 I compared this approach to standard Kaiming initialization and FullFT, using Adam as my optimizer and $\alpha=32$ to match the setting of Thinking Machine's experiment.
+I'm training a rank-1 LoRA for Llama-3.2-3B on the Tulu-3 Dataset, and the full reproduction code can be found [here](https://github.com/2022tgoel/lora_blogpost_code).
+This is something of a reproduction of a result in some [other](https://arxiv.org/pdf/2407.05000) [papers](https://arxiv.org/pdf/2502.01235) that introduce the idea.
 This improved initialization results in optimal learning rates that match FullFT, suggesting that its early training dynamics are a better approximation of it!

 {% include figure.liquid loading="eager" path="assets/img/lora_vs_fullft_adam_svd_init.png" class="img-fluid rounded z-depth-1" %}